Time and Watermarks in Confluent Cloud for Apache Flink

 Confluent Cloud for Apache Flink can process data based on different notions of time.

 Time attributes can be part of every table schema.
-They are defined when
+You define them when you create a table from a CREATE TABLE DDL statement.

-Once a time attribute is defined, it can be referenced as a field and used in time-based operations.
-As long as a time attribute is not modified and is simply forwarded from one part of a query to another, it remains a valid time attribute.
+After you define a time attribute, you can reference it as a field and use it in time-based operations.
+As long as a query does not modify a time attribute, and simply forwards it from one part of a query to another, it remains a valid time attribute.

-Time attributes behave like regular timestamps, and are accessible for calculations.
-When used in calculations, time attributes are materialized and act as standard timestamps, but ordinary timestamps can’t be used in place of, or converted to, time attributes.
+Time attributes behave like regular timestamps and are accessible for calculations.
+When used in calculations, Flink materializes time attributes and they act as standard timestamps, but you can’t use ordinary timestamps in place of, or convert them to, time attributes.

 Also, event time enables unified syntax for table programs in both batch and streaming environments.
 A time attribute in a streaming environment can be a regular column of a row in a batch environment.